 You need to consider all the other components of your room because you certainly wouldn’t want to place your AC, for example, right behind a massive shelf or where there is a big pillar right in front of it.
 Why?
 Because nobody hopes for their air circulation to get blocked up when they are installing an air conditioner.

 Keep your window air conditioners away from heat sources like areas that get direct sunlight, radiators, or appliances that emit heat like dryers and irons.
 Why?
 Heat sources will make the unit work much harder, making it consume more energy, which you would be able to see in your electricity bill at the end of the month.
 Likewise, it can also make cooling more difficult, thus, ending up shortening its functional lifespan.

 You need to consider the number of people who are to use the room as well.
 Human bodies emit a lot of heat, and the more the people who occupy the room, the higher horsepower your air conditioner must have to combat the heat.

 One outlet for itself

 It is safest to place the AC where it gets to have its own electrical outlet.
 No other appliances using the same socket as your air conditioner would help prevent electrical issues like power surge, malfunctioning thermostat, or others that may possibly cause fires.

 Ask your HVAC contractor to diagnose and tackle the areas in your room where air might leak.
 If they had created a hole in the wall for a window unit, they would take to sealing the sides with heavy-duty tape to prevent air leaks and ensure the high efficiency working and energy efficiency of your air conditioner.

 If you have any queries or need professional help, Stephan’s Home Comfort Services is here for you.
-You can ring us up at (714)894-6500 to schedule an appointment with one of our licensed technicians or for any advice or air conditioning installation in Garden Grove.
+You can ring us up at (714)894-6500 for the best HVAC Installation in Garden Grove CA to schedule an appointment with one of our licensed technicians or for any advice or air conditioning installation in Garden Grove.
 We look forward to hearing from you.